-Parabens are a family of chemicals including propylparaben, isobutylparabens, and methylparabens that are used in skin care products to prevent the growth of mold and bacteria.
-They are often found in moisturizers, shampoos, shaving gels, spray tanning, and personal lubricant products.
+Parabens encompass a group of chemical compounds, such as propylparaben, isobutylparabens, and methylparabens, which find application in skincare products to ward off the growth of mold and bacteria.
+They are commonly present in items like moisturizers, shampoos, shaving gels, spray tanning solutions, and personal lubricants.

 MEA, DEA, and TEA (also known as ethanolamines)